 The use of sub-asset class/manager level rebalancing is meant to exploit mean reversion at a more granular level.
-It is recognized that sub-asset classes/managers are poised to perform well at different times and in different market environments.
-Thus, by incorporating market information, rebalance rules or triggers can be established to guide the desired asset allocation tilts within the portfolio.
-A variety of factors will be included in the decision making process such as:
+Ssub-asset classes/managers are poised to perform well at different times and in different market environments.
+Thus, by incorporating market information, rebalancing rules or triggers can be established to guide the desired asset allocation tilts within the Portfolio.
+When rebalancing at the sub-asset class/manager level, a variety of factors are considered, including, but not limited to:

-- Allocation level relative to target - Recent relative performance - Market correlation - Valuation whether an asset class is overvalued or undervalued - Economic activity different economic conditions favor different asset classes - Market sentiment volume, volatility, risk aversion, fund flows, etc.
+- Allocation level relative to target - Recent relative performance - Market correlation - · Valuation whether an asset class is overvalued or undervalued - · Economic activity different economic conditions favor different asset classes - Market sentiment volume, volatility, risk aversion, fund flows, etc.

-The ultimate goal is overweighting a sub-asset class/manager when outperformance is likely and underweighting a sub-asset class/manager when it is likely to underperform.
-Doing so, systematically helps eliminate emotional decision making which leads to a better risk/return profile for the Portfolio.
-Allocations to external investment managers are limited to 15% of the total fund each; however, this excludes passive index strategies.
+The goal in sub-asset class/manager rebalancing is to overweight a sub-asset class/manager when outperformance is likely and underweight a sub-asset class/manager when it is likely to underperform.
+Doing so systematically helps eliminate emotional decision making which leads to a better risk/return profile for the Portfolio.
+Allocations to individual external investment managers are limited to 15% of the Portfolio; however, this excludes passive index strategies.

-Performance Versus Custom Benchmarks as of December 31, 2018 (gross of fees)
+Performance Versus Custom Benchmarks as of December 31, 2019 (gross of fees)